How we define a content plan

-When we define a content strategy, we always start by putting ourselves in the customer's mind and try to identify as many problems, struggles, questions, … as possible.
+When we define a digital content strategy, we always start by putting ourselves in the customer's mind and try to identify as many problems, struggles, questions, … as possible.
 Of course, there are different ways to get this information.

 One way to do this is through workshops where we use the know-how from your team to get acquainted with your clients.
 This input combined with data-driven insights like keyword research or an analysis of the existing content gives us a pretty good image of the people on the other side of the screen.
 The information we gather here can result in buyer personas, user journeys, content backlogs, etc. From there on we craft a roadmap for the next months to decide which content needs to be created or updated.

 Mapping out the technical content track